srawlins/cs453-assignment1.2-tests/README.md

 Contributing
 ============

 To contribute a test back to this repository, make sure to generate the expected output file by running the input file through Debray's provided `myhtml2txt`, and send me a pull request.
+I have a recording of adding a new test [here](http://ascii.io/a/1054).

 To contribute to the harness, make sure to test whatever first.